MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-reading-view.md

 ---
 <!-- once the sample aps are live, change this so consumers can follow along -->
 # Quickstart: learn about the Power BI capabilities for ***consumers***
 In this quickstart, you'll learn how to interact with Power BI to discover data-driven business insights.
+This article isn't intended to be a deep dive, but rather a quick trip through many of the actions available for Power BI **consumers**.

 If you're not signed up for Power BI, [sign up for a free trial](https://app.powerbi.com/signupredirect?pbi_source=web) before you begin.